kevinfiol/owned/README.md

 You must be using Playnite and have set up the [PlayniteGistLib](https://github.com/kevinfiol/PlayniteGistLib) extension before using this userscript.

 Assuming you've already set up PlayniteGistLib, copy the Gist ID you created for PlayniteGistLib.
 After installing the `owned` userscript, you may visit a store page on either Steam or GOG to get started.
 Upon initialization, `owned` will prompt you for your Gist ID.
-Simply paste, and hit OK on the prompt.
+Simply paste your Gist ID in the prompt, and hit OK.
+You may need to refresh the page.

 In the case that you mistyped the ID, or you'd like to change the ID, you can always click the `Edit Gist ID` button (as seen in the screenshot above).